x42/balance.lv2/README.md

 To round off the feature-set channels can be swapped or the signal can be downmixed to mono after the delay.

+It features a Phase-Correlation meter as well as peak programme meters according to IEC 60268-18 (5ms integration, 20dB/1.5 sec fall-off) for input and output signals.

 Install
 -------